Best automatic savings apps 2024

 Banks: Bank of Scotland, Barclays, Danske Bank, First Direct, Halifax, HSBC, Lloyds, M&S, Monzo, Nationwide, NatWest, RBS, Revolut, Santander, Starling, TSB and Ulster Bank.

 Can you use Chip if you're in your overdraft?
-Yes.
+Yes, but you must set up the Overdraft Save feature to do so.

 How does Chip work?

-Chip monitors your incomings and outgoings, and every few days it'll work out an affordable amount to save on your behalf (you'll get the option to cancel if you can't afford it right now).
+Chip monitors your incomings and outgoings.
+Then, every few days it'll work out an affordable amount to save on your behalf (you'll get the option to cancel if you can't afford it right now).

 If you want to save more or less, you can tell the savings bot or even make a manual transfer.
-The app pays you some interest on your savings.
+While the app pays you some interest on your savings each month, it's worth noting that you're charged a small fee for each autosave or recurring save you make.

 Your pot of cash is instant access and any withdrawals from your Chip savings account will only take a few minutes.